-YASP has a full time caseworker who can help you with some of the practical problems that are making you stressed, worried or feeling like you cannot cope.
+YASP has a caseworker who can help you with some of the practical problems that are making you stressed, worried or feeling like you cannot cope.

 These include help making claims for welfare benefits, applying for housing, sorting out your finances and getting help for your health.

 Just give us a call on 0161 221 3054 or come to one of our drop-ins to find out how we may be able to help you.
 Help offered includes:

 Employment & Support Allowance, Universal Credit, Personal Independence Payment, Jobseeker's Allowance.

 Housing Benefit, Council Tax Benefit, Rehousing, Homelessness.

 We have an Advice Drop-In every Wednesday Afternoon from 2pm to 4pm.

 The Drop-In is for 15 to 25 year olds and is at the YASP cafe at 832 Stockport Road, Levenshulme.